-Ms. Arnold has nothing to disclose.
-Dr. Fishman has nothing to disclose.
-Ms. Goldberg has nothing to disclose.
-Ms. Wheat has nothing to disclose.
+Ms. Arnold, Dr. Fishman, Ms. Goldberg, and Dr. Otley have nothing to disclose.

-Matt Kilby, medical writer, has nothing to disclose.
+Dr. Greifer has nothing to disclose.

-Karin McAdams, program manager, has nothing to disclose.
+Matt Kilby, medical writer for TCL Institute, LLC, has nothing to disclose.

-In accordance with ACCME Standards for Commercial Support of CME, NASPGHAN and The NASPGHAN Foundation for Children's Digestive Health and Nutrition implemented mechanisms to identify and resolve conflicts of interest for all individuals in a position to control content of this CME activity.
+In accordance with ACCME Standards for Commercial Support of CME, NASPGHAN, CDHNF, and TCL Institute, LLC implemented mechanisms to identify and resolve conflicts of interest for all individuals in a position to control content of this CME activity.
 To resolve identified conflicts of interest, the educational content was peer-reviewed by a physician member of the NASPGHAN Review Committee who has nothing to disclose.
-The resulting certified activity was found to provide educational content that is current, evidencebased, and commercially balanced.
+The resulting certified activity was found to provide educational content that is current, evidence-based, and commercially balanced.